Richard Queck

 Richard Queck (4 November 1888 – 20 December 1968) was a German footballer who played for Eintracht Braunschweig from 1907 to 1914.
 Richard Queck and his younger brother Rudolf Queck helped their club win the Northern German Championship in 1908 and 1913.
 Playing as left midfielder or winger he was known for his dribbling and goal scoring skills.
-He was the third player from Eintracht Braunschweig to be called to the German national team.
+He was the third player from Eintracht Braunschweig to be called to the Germany national team.

 International career

-Queck was also capped three times for the German national team – in 1909, 1910, and 1914, scoring two goals.
+Queck was also capped three times for the Germany national team – in 1909, 1910, and 1914, scoring two goals.

 International goals

 Scores and results table.
 Germany's goal tally first: